dokku/dokku-mongo/README.md

 Public key encryption will take precendence over the passphrase encryption if both types are set.

-### set GPG Public Key encryption for all future backups of mongo service
+### set GPG Public Key encryption for all future backups of MongoDB service

 ```shell
 # usage